Serious Concerns About Many Popular Brands of Dog Treats

 Yet the colours are not natural, neither are the products, Many are made by chemical synthesis.

-Feed treats in something natural like a calves hoof or cows horn which are natural and edible.
+Feed treats in something natural like a calves hoof or cows horn which is natural and also edible.
 Not some synthetic rubber toy.

 I have also written about dog treats and obesity, especially treats made by the big four manufacturers.
 Mars, Nestle, Colgate-Palmolive and Proctor & Gamble.